lipiecki/PostForecasts.jl/docs/src/index.md

 ![image](images/banner.png)

 ## Julia package for postprocessing forecasts
 **PostForecasts.jl** provides structures and functions that allow to easily postprocess point forecasts into predictive distributions.
-Postprocessing methods use only the past performance of a given point forecasting model (or an ensemble of models) to build probabilistic forecasts conditional on point predictions.
+Postprocessing methods use only the past performance of a given point forecasting model (or ensemble of models) to build probabilistic forecasts conditional on point predictions.

 **PostForecasts.jl:**